New Horizons for Prebiotics & Probiotics

 - Leading health benefits supported by the novel ingredients.

-Ewa’s presentation will be followed by a panel discussion.
-Chaired by Stephen Daniells, PhD of NutraIngredients-USA who will be discussing the past, present and future of prebiotics & probiotics.
-The panel discussion will include:
+Ewa’s presentation was followed by a panel discussion.
+Chaired by Stephen Daniells, PhD of NutraIngredients-USA who discussed the past, present and future of prebiotics & probiotics.
+The panel discussion included:

 - Daniel Ramon Vidal, VP, Research & Development, Health & Wellness, ADM